Wildlife (band): Strike Hard, Young Diamond

-Wildlife released Strike Hard, Young Diamond 16 November 2010 on the Toronto-based independent label Easy Tiger Music.
+Wildlife released Strike Hard, Young Diamond on 16 November 2010 on the Toronto-based independent label Easy Tiger Music.
 Recorded and mixed in Hamilton, Ontario, their full-length debut was reviewed positively on the Baeble Music website.
 Critic Jessica Lewis of Exclaim! wrote, "The five songs are bold, full of angst and to the point, but they're also filled with youthful exuberance and affirming righteousness that will be good for a simple pick-me-up."
 In a favourable review, critic Scott Bryson of Chart suggested that the band's style was like a mix of fellow Canadians Wolf Parade and Born Ruffians.

-Wildlife's song "Sea Dreamer" debuted on CBC Radio 3s top 30 charts at No. 28 and rose to No. 4.
+Wildlife's song "Sea Dreamer" debuted on CBC Radio 3's top 30 charts at No. 28 and rose to No. 4.

 Wildlife played the Canadian Music Week festival in 2011.

 In an early leak of the Arcade Fire album The Suburbs, some tracks by Wildlife were released along with the leak, replacing "Rococo" by Arcade fire with "Sea Dreamer", among other replacements.

 Band members cite their musical influences as including Bruce Springsteen, David Bowie, and The Clash.

 On the Heart

-Wildlife released "On the Heart" in March 2013 through Wax Records.
+Wildlife released On the Heart in March 2013 through Wax Records.
 This album gave the band their first top 10 radio hit with the single "Lightning Tent".